 If you’re curious to discover more about Romanian authors and their books, you have enough good reads for years to come.
 With more titles translated every year, Romanian writers are no longer a mysterious group from the post-communist East.
 You will discover on our list names more famous or relevant for readers abroad as literature was crossing boundaries long before globalization became reality.

 Major historical events and the oppressive regime uprooted from Romania two of the writers from our list.
-Most of the others had their own brutal or unwanted encounters with the communist state and creating under strict censorship.
+Most of the others had their own brutal or unwanted encounters with the communist state.
 But don’t expect to read only about the drama of the past days.
 Fiction, biographies, fascinating life stories complete the puzzle.

 We focused only on prose and on those authors whose books you are likely to find in bookshops in Romania or, in their translated version, in online stores.